Dell Diamond: Events

 The stadium has also hosted several college games, including some early-season University of Texas contests in 2007 while the Longhorns' home field, UFCU Disch-Falk Field, was undergoing a major renovation project.
 A showcase neutral-site game was played on February 21, 2012, between the Baylor Bears and Texas State Bobcats.
 Dell Diamond is also the designated site for the University Interscholastic League state baseball tournament.
 On February 13, 2016, the stadium hosted a rugby union match between Canada and USA Rugby, as part of the Americas Rugby Championship.

 On June 25, 2007, Manny Parra, pitcher for the visiting Nashville Sounds, pitched a perfect game against the Round Rock Express at the ballpark.

 On July 11, 2001, the ballpark hosted the Double-A All-Star Game in which a team of National League-affiliated All-Stars defeated a team of American League-affiliated All-Stars, 8–3, before 12,046 people in attendance.

-In 2004 Nicole Richie & Paris Hilton "worked" at the stadium for the day.
+In 2004, Nicole Richie & Paris Hilton "worked" at the stadium for the day.
 This was filmed as a part of a Season 2 episode of The Simple Life, their reality TV show.

 In October 2016, the stadium hosted the Traxxas Monster Truck Destruction Tour prior to the field's being resurfaced.

 From September 2017 to mid-March 2018, the stadium was transformed into a set for the fourth season of television's Fear the Walking Dead.
-As a result, the field had to be resurfaced again because vegetables had been planted on it and the grass killed with chemicals to attain a post-apocalyptic look.
+As a result, the field had to be resurfaced again because vegetables had been planted on it and the grass had been killed with chemicals to attain a post-apocalyptic look.